shadwickyoung/GettingToKnow/README.md

 **How do you prefer to receive recognition (public or private)?**

-- I don't mind being an unsung hero but it's nice to have public recognition (mostly for job security and future growth).
-Most of the time I'm for success being associated as a  "team effort" and I don't need to be "the guy" who did "the thing"
+- I really don't mind being an unsung hero and would prefer to share recognition with others.
+The ONLY reason I'd ever want public recognition is job security.
+I'm of the mindset that success should be associated as a  "team effort" and I don't need to be "the guy" who did "the thing"

 **What makes 1:1 the most valuable for you?**